onewithhammer/ESP8266-MyWidget-Demo/README.md

 ## History

-I purchased several [ESPixelSticks](https://www.amazon.com/dp/B072XT1V77/ref=cm_sw_em_r_mt_dp_-RscGb7XH5PQ3) from Amazon for my sychronized LED Christmas light display.
+I purchased several [ESPixelSticks](https://www.amazon.com/dp/B072XT1V77/ref=cm_sw_em_r_mt_dp_-RscGb7XH5PQ3) from Amazon for my synchronized LED Christmas light display.
 After using the ESPixelSticks, I became interested in how the ESP8266 worked and how to program it.
 So I began to review the [ESPixelStick](https://github.com/forkineye/ESPixelStick) source code and the specifications of the ESP8266.
 It didn't take long to find out there is an add-on for the Arduino IDE that allows you to program the ESP8266 using the Arduino IDE and its programming language.
 A few years back, I had created some simple projects using Arduino UNO R3 and programmed using the Arduino IDE.
-Since I was already familar with the Arduino IDE, I started by modifying some of the simple examples and playing with different libraries.
+Since I was already familiar with the Arduino IDE, I started by modifying some of the simple examples and playing with different libraries.
 I wasn't very interested in the low level hardware or interfacing to a sensor/module but I was more interested in an interactive UI and different ways to communicate with this device.
 I didn't have a particular project in mind so I created MyWidget; A project template for ESP8266.

 MyWidget can be used as a learning tool or as a template for starting a new ESP8266 project.
 I tried to incorporate many UI and APIs that may be useful for a ESP8266 project with a web interface.